addisonp-farmersi/computer-config/README.md

 in intelliJ menu -> command ,
 git -> path to executable -> find your copy of the script
 ```
-Create the link to percommit hook
+Create the link to precommit hook
 ```
 ln -s $PWD/scripts/precommit_hook.sh .git/hooks/pre-commit
 ```